LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 &nbsp;

+Baby, I tried it;

-Did you make sadness,
+did you make sadness,

 so me and my voices

-could drown in cold,
+could drown in cold?

-while others don't?

 &nbsp;